What Is Sin, and What Can We Do About It?

 Jesus' example of humanity lived truly proves sin to be unnatural, a falling short or missing the mark (Rom 3:23, John 1:17).

-As a condition, sin causes more sin.
+As a condition, sin brings more sin.
 But how?
-Two accounts:
+Tradition offers two accounts:

-Original sin: Adam's sin and guilt are inherited legally, like the national debt, or biologically through reproduction (so Augustine on Ps 51 and Rom 5:12; Catholicism, Protestantism).
+Original sin: Adam's sin and guilt are inherited: legally, like the national debt, or biologically through reproduction (so Augustine on Ps 51 and Rom 5:12; Catholicism, Protestantism).
+In Adam we too are broken, "depraved," and share responsibility.

-Ancestral sin: Adam's sin is transmitted socially, like the common cold (Cappadocian Fathers, John Cassian; Eastern Orthodoxy).
+Ancestral sin: Adam's guilt is his own.
+We inherit fallen conditions and an inclination to sin.
+Actual sin spreads socially and virally, like the common cold (Cappadocian Fathers, John Cassian; Eastern Orthodoxy).

-As structural and shameful, sin disorders social ways of life.
+As structural, sin disorders social ways of life.

-As demonic, sin is powerful, clever, tenacious, and oppressive.
+As powerful, sin is clever, demonic, tenacious, and oppressive.

 As satanic, sin constructs "the world" (John 12:31) and its ruler (Luke 10:17-20, Rev 12:9).